-The way we travel, interact with museums, art or monuments is changing.
+The way we travel, and interact with museums, art or monuments is changing.
 Augmented Reality technologies are reshaping the meaning of tourism.

 Cultural tourism moves most people around the world.
 Especially those cities with heritage value, with monuments and ancient history, receive a humongous amount of tourists.

-Sometimes this great influx of people meant a risk not only to the heritage conservation but also to the health of people, especially in these Covid times we are living in.
+Sometimes this great influx of people meant a risk not only to heritage conservation but also to the health of people, especially in these Covid times we are living in.

 Not many other economic activities have suffered the crisis derived from the covid pandemic as the tourism sector.
 For many countries, the benefits derived from this activity mean the main income of their GDP.